coderdave/textmagic-rest-ruby-v2/docs/TextMagicApi.md

   lists: '\"1,2,3,4\"', # String | Comma-separated array of list resources id message will be sent to.
   phones: '\"447860021130,447860021131\"', # String | Comma-separated array of E.164 phone numbers message will be sent to.
   cut_extra: 0, # Integer | Should sending method cut extra characters which not fit supplied partsCount or return 400 Bad request response instead.
-  parts_count: 6, # Integer | Maximum message parts count (TextMagic allows sending of 1 to 6 message parts).
+  parts_count: 6, # Integer | Maximum message parts count (Textmagic allows sending of 1 to 6 message parts).
   reference_id: 1, # Integer | Custom message reference id which can be used in your application infrastructure.
   from: '\"Test Sender ID\"', # String | One of the allowed Sender ID (phone number or alphanumeric sender ID).
 If the specified Sender ID is not allowed for some destinations, a fallback default Sender ID will be used to ensure delivery.
 See [Get timezones](https://docs.textmagic.com/#tag/Sender-IDs).
   rule: '\"FREQ=YEARLY;BYMONTH=1;BYMONTHDAY=1;COUNT=1\"', # String | An iCal RRULE parameter to create recurrent scheduled messages.
 When used, sendingTime is mandatory as the start point of sending.
 See https://www.textmagic.com/free-tools/rrule-generator for format details.